Ford Duratorq engine: 2005 TDCi (PSA DW Based)

 Continuing the Ford/PSA diesel engine joint-venture, these straight-four engines are sold under the Duratorq TDCi name by Ford, and as the HDi by Citroën and Peugeot.
 A development of the existing DW10/DW12 engine, the new engines have a traditional belt-driven system, moving away from the chain-driven camshafts of the previous generation (Puma) TDCi engines.
 Both engines utilise common rail diesel technology and are the result of the fourth phase of the cooperation between PSA and Ford (initiated in 1998).

 Both engines utilise all-new, third-generation common rail injection systems.
 The 2.0 engines utilising a system from Siemens and the 2.2 a system from Bosch.
 In both systems the injection pressure has been increased to 1800 bar.
 This higher injection pressure, associated with new piezo-electric injectors in which each nozzle is equipped with seven apertures (instead of five previously), allows the number of injections to be multiplied (potentially up to six per cycle) and ensures meticulous uniformity of the diesel injection spray pattern.
 As a result of this optimised air/diesel mix, combustion is more complete and more uniform, and therefore reduces emissions at source.

 2.0 (PSA DW10 Based)

-Based on the PSA DW10 engine and with a capacity of 1997 cc, this engine was developed by Peugeot engineers in France on behalf of both PSA and Ford Motor Company.
-Production is currently taking place in France and Skövde in Sweden.
 The engine was released to Ford models in 2005 Ford Focus, and followed in the 2007 Mk IV Mondeo.
 It features a 16-valve cylinder head with twin belt driven camshafts (exhaust camshaft connected to cambelt with inlet camshaft indirectly linked via a timing chain) and utilises a variable geometry turbocharger with overboost function.
 An intercooler is always present, as opposed to some applications of its predecessor.

 In the 2005 Focus, engine power output is 136 PS; and in the 2007 Mondeo it is offered with 130 PS or 140 PS, mated to a manual or 6-speed Aisin TF81 automatic gearbox.
 In early 2010 this 2.0 unit was updated, as well as the existing 138 bhp version, a new 163 PS with 340 Nm of torque was added to the range.